qwerhacks/ACM-at-UCLA-Discord-Bot/README.md

 If the user responds with a properly formatted command, the bot checks whether the user's email is a valid hacker or collaborator email.
 If so, it assigns them the correct role ('hacker' or 'collaborator') that will allow them to access channels on the QWERHacks server.
 Finally, the bot adds the user's pronouns to the end of their discord nickname (display name).

 ## setup
-(not that all these instructions are for local deployments. heroku / remote deployment? don't know her. yet.)

-start by cloning this repo to your local computer.
+(note that all these instructions are for local deployments.) start by cloning this repo to your local computer.

 ### installation
 make sure you have relatively recent version of node.js + npm installed. for reference, sharvani is using the following versions: